emnify/product-docs/docs/services/connectivity/sms.md

 # SMS

 Short Message Services (SMS) were one of the first cellular services made available after voice.
-SMS is still very relevant for IoT use cases – as SMS provides a simple, inexpensive way to configure the device remotely without the need for a data connection.
+SMS is still very relevant for IoT use cases—as SMS provides an inexpensive way to configure the device remotely without the need for a data connection.
 A typical use case is the configuration of the APN setting via SMS.

 The emnify platform supports:

-- Mobile originated (MO) SMS – SMS sent from the device with the emnify SIM
+- Mobile originated (MO) SMS - SMS sent from the device with the emnify SIM
-- Mobile terminated (MT) SMS – SMS that are destined for a device with the emnify SIM
+- Mobile terminated (MT) SMS - SMS that are destined for a device with the emnify SIM
-- Peer-to-Peer (P2P) SMS – SMS sent from a device with any SIM to a device with the emnify SIM
+- Peer-to-Peer (P2P) SMS - SMS sent from a device with any SIM to a device with the emnify SIM
-- Application- to-peer (A2P) SMS – The SMS is sent and received on an application
+- Application- to-peer (A2P) SMS - The SMS is sent and received on an application

-The scenarios above can be activated and deactivated in the device policies to prevent misuse (e.g., P2P SMS).
+The scenarios above can be activated and deactivated in the device policies to prevent misuse (for example, P2P SMS).

 You can send and receive SMS of your devices through 3 different interfaces: